gchq/gaffer-doc/docs/development-guide/extending-gaffer.md

 # Extending Gaffer

-Extending Gaffer can mean a few things to a user, this guide aims to cover general use cases for how and why you may want to extend the capabilities or add customisation to Gaffer.
+Extending Gaffer can mean a few things to a developer, this guide aims to cover general use cases for how and why you may want to extend the capabilities or add customisation to Gaffer.